Walter Shillington writes about products he knows firsthand. His articles focus on healthcare, electronics, watches, and household items.

 Each time the robot returns to its dock, it climbs atop the ramp and begins to charge.
 Then, for about 15 seconds, the dock’s vacuum loudly sucks debris from the robot’s dustbin.

 Suction drags fresh air into the robot’s dustbin through its air inlet.
 Debris, along with this air, is forced from the dustbin and down to the main brush.
 Then it is sucked through the ramp’s air duct, up the dock, and into the fitted vacuum bag.

 Most auto-empty docks simply exhaust the relatively clean air pulled through the vacuum bag.
 Roborock, however, has added both a large dust filter and a HEPA filter into their system.

 This extra filtering will be appreciated by those allergic to dust particles.
-And, of course, if the vacuum bag was to become torn, these filters will protect the vacuuming mechanism and prevent dust from being expelled into the air.
+And, of course, if the vacuum bag were to become torn, these filters would protect the vacuuming mechanism and prevent dust from being expelled into the air.

 After the robotic vacuum completed its first run and had been emptied by the dock, I examined its dustbin.
 The bin was pristine.

 Four days later, disaster struck.
 Unbeknownst to me, my cat had coughed up a hairball and some wet cat food onto my brand-new living room rug.
 And, unfortunately, the robotic vacuum had already tackled this area before I noticed.